 Economic development potential

 High capacity transit has the potential to focus growth and development along key transit corridors, sparking economic development.
 Peer cities that have seen the largest economic development as a result of BRT investments have focused on capital improvements that cause the BRT to function very similarly to rail, with competitive speed, reliability, and comfort.
-This metric will include a qualitative assessment of proposed level of capital investment and additional development potential surrounding possible station locations.
+This metric will include a quantitative assessment of proposed level of capital investment and additional development potential surrounding possible station locations.

 VMT reduction

 Reduction in Vehicle Miles Traveled (VMT) indicates the degree to which investment in BRT infrastructure can encourage mode shift from driving alone to transit.
 VMT reduction is also a proxy for reduction in carbon emissions.
-This metric will only be used in Phase 2 of the evaluation.
+This metric will only be used in Tier 2 of the evaluation.

 Environmental impact